SignalKuser/otcurrent_LTC/README.md

 ```
 ________________________________

-now you can use all filenames and  multiple selection
+i modified the plugin, you can use all filenames and  multiple selection
--
+some features will follow...

 <img width="1880" height="983" alt="nordsee" src="https://github.com/user-attachments/assets/75fe95a0-d8d5-4095-81b4-15bfac0c3ee1" />